 The annoying part of my hotel stay was being told the 54-inch wide bed was in fact the King Size Bed room I had booked.
 Looking at the website, the photo of the King Bed room looks similar to our room design.

-By any measure, even the smaller standards in the UK compared to the USA, Europe, Australia definitions for a Standard King Bed, 54 inches (137 cm) is the width of a Standard Double Bed in the UK and 6 inches short of a UK Standard King Bed at 60 inches (150 cm) width.
+UK Standard King Bed measures at 60 inches (150 cm) width.
+54 inches (137 cm) is the width of a Standard Double Bed in the UK and 6 inches short of a King Bed.
 For comparison, 60 inches width is considered a US Queen size bed and US Standard King Bed size is 72 to 76 inches wide.

-I went back down the elevator to reception after seeing the bed and actually pulling out my tape measure to measure the bed frame at 46 inches wide, a Standard Double by UK and US standard bed measures.
+I went back down the elevator to reception after seeing the bed and actually pulled out my tape measure to measure the bed frame at 54 inches wide, a Standard Double by UK and US standard bed measures.

 The hotel receptionist looked at her computer monitor and told me my room did in fact have a King Bed.